 Variations

-This vanilla cake recipe is my go-to when baking.
-It is a fantastic recipe to master because you can switch up the frostings and fillings to turn this one recipe into countless variations.
+This vanilla layer cake recipe is my go-to when baking.
+It is a fantastic recipe to master because you can switch up the frostings and fillings to turn it into countless variations.

 My collection of Easy Buttercream Frosting Recipes will get you started in creating your own unique flavours!
 A recipe you can't miss is this Chocolate Buttercream made with Melted Chocolate, which is incredible on this cake!
 And another great option is this Salted Caramel Buttercream.